- August 9, 2016

 "Invisible Mind" is a surreal philosophical quest where players explore worlds generated by a protagonist's mind to retrieve memories and learn about themselves.
 Through puzzles and tests, players will discover their own personality traits and explore themes of identity and consciousness.
 This introspective journey takes place in a unique setting where the protagonist's consciousness has been extracted and stored in a special environment.

-- The ambient soundtrack is enjoyable and adds to the atmospheric experience.
+- The ambient soundtrack is praised for being relaxing and enhancing the overall experience.

-- The game suffers from poor translation and garbled dialogue, making it difficult to follow the story.
+- The game suffers from poor translation and dialogue issues, making it difficult to follow the story.

 graphics